Which of the following best describes how chemical changes differ... | Study Prep in Pearson+

 1

-Step 1: Understand the definitions of physical and chemical changes.
-A physical change affects the form or state of a substance without changing its chemical composition, such as melting or boiling.
+Understand the definitions: A physical change affects the form or physical properties of a substance without changing its chemical identity, such as changes in state (solid, liquid, gas), shape, or size.

-Step 2: Recognize that a chemical change results in the formation of one or more new substances with different chemical properties and compositions, such as rusting or burning.
+Recognize that a chemical change results in the formation of one or more new substances with different chemical properties and compositions, indicating a change in the substance's chemical identity.

-Step 3: Analyze the options given by comparing them to these definitions.
-For example, physical changes do not change chemical identity, so any statement claiming they do is incorrect.
+Evaluate the options by comparing these definitions: check if the option correctly distinguishes chemical changes by the formation of new substances and physical changes by the absence of such changes.

-Step 4: Note that chemical changes often involve energy changes (either absorption or release), so the statement that chemical changes do not involve energy is false.
+Note that changes in temperature can accompany both physical and chemical changes, so temperature change alone is not a definitive criterion.

 Watch next